Wangi Wangi - Rathmines

 Wangi Wangi - Rathmines shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-A substantial 24.7% of the population actively pursues formal education, including 8.8% in primary education, 6.7% in secondary education, and 3.5% pursuing tertiary education.
-Wangi Wangi - Rathmines's 3 schools have combined enrollment reaching 656 students as of the latest data.
-The area demonstrates typical Australian school conditions (ICSEA: 984) with balanced educational opportunities.
-The 3 schools focus exclusively on primary education, with secondary options available in surrounding areas.
-School places per 100 residents stand at 6.8, falling below the regional average of 12.3, indicating some students may attend schools in adjacent areas.
+Wangi Wangi - Rathmines has 3 schools with a combined enrollment of 656 students, operating under typical Australian school conditions (ICSEA: 984) and offering balanced educational opportunities.
+All 3 schools focus on primary education, with secondary options available nearby.
+The area has 6.8 school places per 100 residents, below the regional average of 12.3, indicating some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education